drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/consistency-dps-content/index.md

     * [consistency type systems](consistency/consistency-type-systems.md)
     * [consistency as a property](consistency/consistency-as-a-property.md)

-I imagine that enforcement of consistency models for a DPS system requires two major parts:
+For a DPS system, I imagine there are 2 major features to allow developers to specify consistency requirements over data types:
-1. Mechanisms for supporting weaker consistency models in a storage system
+1. Mechanisms for supporting weaker consistency models in the backend storage system.
-2. A way to define consistency requirements for data, and a way to enforce those consistency requirements for operations on that data.
+2. A way to define, and enforce, consistency requirements for data types.

-The IPA and QUELEA implementations used [Cassandra][cassandra-datastore] as the backend data store, while the MixT impelemntation used the [PostgreSQL][postgres-dbms] data management system as the backend data store.
+The IPA and QUELEA implementations used [Cassandra][cassandra-datastore] as the backend storage system, while the MixT implementation used [PostgreSQL][postgres-dbms] as the backend storage system.

 <!--TODO-->
-Cassandra uses a quor
+Cassandra is an eventually consistent data store.

 I am interested in using Ceph, a programmable storage system as the backend.
 Some [initial work on a DPS system][noah-dissertation], by Noah Watkins, uses Ceph as